DavaStrava/GenAI-UI/DEMO.md

 4. Ask: "Explain quantum computing in simple terms"
 5. Wait for response
 6. **While response is streaming**, click **LLM Selector** again
-7. Switch to **Anthropic** → **claude-3-5-sonnet-20241022**
+7. Switch to another provider:
+   - **Anthropic** → **claude-3-5-sonnet-20241022** (recommended - most reliable)
+   - **Google** → **gemini-2.0-flash** (if available, more reliable than 2.5-flash)
+   - **Note**: `gemini-2.5-flash` has known issues with empty responses. `gemini-2.5-pro` has very low free tier limits.
 8. Ask: "Continue from where the previous response left off"
 9. Compare the responses

 **What to show**: "Notice how we can switch between providers mid-conversation.
-Each provider has its own strengths - OpenAI might be faster, Claude might be more detailed."
+Each provider has its own strengths - OpenAI might be faster, Google/Gemini might be more detailed, Claude might be better at analysis."

+**Note**:
+- If Google models hang or return no response, this is a known issue - switch to Anthropic or OpenAI
+- If you get a quota error, try a different model or provider

 ---